ynedelchev/fibers-lib/README.md

    make
 ```

-As a result, you would get an object file named `fibres.o`, that you could use to link into your project.
+As a result, you would get an object file named `fibers.o`, that you could use to link into your project.

 Clean